This is why everyday racial profiling is so dangerous

 "That's a higher level of stress on your body," she said.

-""In addition to reducing the harm of bias to those being stereotyped, de-linking races with negative stereotypes would be a physiological benefit to those holding the bias. ...
+"In addition to reducing the harm of bias to those being stereotyped, de-linking races with negative stereotypes would be a physiological benefit to those holding the bias. ...
 If people can begin to let go of the fear, it will benefit them personally as well."

 Biases often begin at a young age

-Note: CORRECTION: This story has been updated to correct the gender makeup of the group of friends detained in the Airbnb incident.